 - Native advertising: Stream content via promoted tweets (Twitter), sponsored stories (Facebook), featured videos (YouTube), and more.
 These ads will engage viewers and lead to your subscription content, service, or product.

 - Search engine optimization (SEO): Video content helps your website rank high in search result pages, directing viewers to your OTT apps.
 Pay extra attention to your video sitemap, video metadata optimization, keyword tagging (title tags, description tags, and video tags), and building links from other videos on your website.

-- Push notifications: Push notifications to drive engagement, retention, and revenue because they’re a direct line of one-on-one communication with your audience.
-Once a user opts-in, you can send targeted messages that get them to take action based on their demographic info, in-app behavior, customer lifecycle stage, and more.
+- Push notifications: Push notifications drive engagement, retention, and revenue because they’re a direct line of one-on-one communication with your audience.
+Once a user opts in, you can send targeted messages that get them to take action based on their demographic info, in-app behavior, customer lifecycle stage, and more.

 Keep your users engaged with any new content uploaded to your OTT catalog.
 When you send users fresh content notifications to their mostly phones or email format, you can quickly drag them back into the app to see what’s been added, increasing engagement with your users.

 Although Video Everywhere is the rage today, distributing content across every platform and device is not always practicable, especially at the beginning of your OTT service.
 So what matters is to find out which platforms and channels your audience is active on and then distribute your content there at the right time.